AreumAn/AreumAn.github.io/_pages/about.md

 ---

 ---
-I am from South Korea an now working in Toronto.
+I am from South Korea and now working in Toronto.
 This blog is for recording about my work and life.